Christianity in Georgia (country): Oriental Orthodoxy

 Adherents of Oriental Orthodox Christianity in Georgia are mainly ethnic Armenians.
 Communities of Armenian Apostolic Church in Georgia are under the ecclesiastical jurisdiction of the Mother See of Holy Etchmiadzin, and its eparchy (diocese), centered in the Saint George's Church, Tbilisi.
-The head of the Armenian Apostolic Diocese in Georgia is bishop Vazgen Mirzakhanyan.
+In 2023, the head of the Armenian Apostolic Diocese in Georgia is the Very Reverend Archimandrite Father Kirakos Davtyan.
+He took over from bishop Vazgen Mirzakhanyan.